Mo-Ibra/next-talent-trail/README.md

 # Talent Trail 🌟

 Talent Trail is a modern job board application built with **Next.js**, **Tailwind CSS**, and **ShadCN UI**.
-It connects job seekers and employers seamlessly, offering advanced features like job filtering, user authentication, and more.
+It connects job seekers and employers seamlessly, offering advanced features like job filtering.

 **Let Talent Trail lead the way to your next career adventure!**